Vapor Intrusion: A hidden risk for new developments

-Development stakeholders have an array of risks to consider when constructing each new property or redevelopment of existing properties: placement of utility lines, safety compliance, the storage of hazardous materials, dry cleaning operations, industrial facilities, and manufacturing for example.
-But there is another invisible risk beneath a property’s surface that could degrade the quality of your building, property and indoor environment, before it’s even finished: vapor intrusion, a problem that often goes unnoticed to building occupants.
+Development stakeholders have an array of risks to consider when constructing any new property or redeveloping existing properties: placement of utility lines, safety compliance, and the storage of hazardous materials, for example.
+But there is an invisible risk beneath a property’s surface that could degrade the quality of your building, property and indoor environment before it’s even finished: vapor intrusion.

 Vapor intrusion occurs when there is a migration of volatile organic compounds (VOCs) or chemicals from a subsurface source (i.e., contaminated groundwater or soil) into an overlying building’s indoor air.
 Vapors in soil gas enter buildings through:

-Examples of volatile and semi-volatile chemicals include de-greasers, dry-cleaning solvents, gasoline and petroleum (including benzene), naphthalene, polychlorinated biphenyls (PCBs), and certain pesticides.
-In late 2016, the EPA began risk evaluation of many chemicals associated with vapor intrusion.
+Examples of volatile and semi-volatile chemicals include de-greasers, dry-cleaning solvents, gasoline and petroleum (including benzene, toluene, ethylbenzene and xylene), naphthalene, polychlorinated biphenyls (PCBs), and certain pesticides.
+In late 2016, the U.S. Environmental Protection Agency (EPA) began risk evaluation of many chemicals associated with vapor intrusion.

 In extreme cases, the vapors may accumulate into dwellings or occupied commercial and industrial buildings to airborne concentrations that may pose: